Nightmare fuel: Introducing the Texas Toe-Biter

-The insect, considered a Giant Water Bug and part of the Belostomatidae family, can be found on land and in the water across the state.
+The insect, considered a giant water bug and part of the Belostomatidae family, can be found in creeks and ponds not just in Texas, but throughout North America and in other parts of the world.

+Giant water bugs are said to be part of the “true bug” order thanks to their piercing-sucking mouthparts, something all true bugs have, according to the National Park Service.
+Measuring about 1.5 inches long, the bugs live in freshwater ponds, marshes and pools.
+The fierce predators will latch onto their prey with their front legs before injecting their favorite meals with a venomous saliva, then sucking out the slurry-like mixture it creates.

+The bugs are known to eat other insects, tadpoles and even small fish.

 KXAN’s Rich Segal spoke with Wizzie Brown, an entomologist with the Texas A&M AgriLife Extension Office, about the critters.
 Why they’re so scary and whether they’re actually dangerous.
 You can read that transcript, edited for clarity, below.